ymdarum/codex_ground/README.md

 - ✅ Import / export tasks as JSON
 - ✅ Works **offline** (service worker)
 - ✅ **PWA**: Add to Home Screen (iOS & Android)
+- ✅ Auto-refreshes itself when you publish an update

 ## Live Demo (after you enable Pages)
 Your site will be available at: `https://<your-username>.github.io/<your-repo>/`